FAQ

 On occasion the Blood Service is contacted by blood services in other countries, for example in situations in which the patient needs red cells from a rare blood group.
 If a suitable blood product is found and delivery does not threaten the blood supply in Finland, the product can be delivered abroad.
 Isolated blood products are delivered abroad once or twice a year, on average.

 The plasma separated from the whole blood is used for raw material in plasma-derived medicinal products.
 These products cannot be reprocessed further in Finland.
 Thus, the Blood Service sells the plasma abroad to its foreign partners who process the plasma at their fractionation facilities and manufacture it into plasma-derived medicinal products for the treatment of patients.
 Hospitals purchase plasma-derived medicinal products from different manufacturers according to need.
-The Blood Service is a distributor of many plasma-derived medicinal products in Finland.
+The Blood Service is a distributor of some plasma-derived medicinal products in Finland.
 Finnish plasma is carefully and effectively used for the benefit of patients.

 About Blood Service